-While you may think the only thing you need to think about as you are working on your pool project is that of the actual pool, that is not true.
-You need to pay attention to other things that could be outside of your pool, but be necessary to its success.
-Things like a retaining wall or pool lighting you need around your pool to make it safe for night swimming.
+While you might believe that the only thing you should consider while working on your pool project is the pool itself, this is not the case.
+You must take note of other factors that might be outside of the pool but are critical to its success.
+Things such as pool lighting or a retaining wall are required around the pool to make it safe for swimming at night.

-These retaining walls might be necessary for the stability of your pool and decking so make sure you do not put off this project.
-If someone says that you “might” need a retaining wall, you should go ahead and plan for it to make sure you have the money set aside.
+These retaining walls might be required for the stability of the decking and pool, so don’t postpone this project.
+If you are told that you “might” require a retaining wall, it’s best to plan ahead of time to ensure that you have the necessary funds.

-Adding more patio is often not discussed as much as it should be when the pool quote is being done.
-The cost of additional concrete can be pretty pricey since most people will need 300 to 700 extra square feet of patio besides for the border around the pool.
+When getting a pool quote, it is common that adding more patio space is not talked over as much as it should be.
+The cost of additional concrete can be very high, as many people will require 300 to 700 extra square feet of patio space in addition to the border around your pool.

-While you may want to save money upfront and not get too much concrete, you should have an idea how much your full design is going to be.
-Learning the truth about your pool costs is important.
+While you might want to make savings by not purchasing too much concrete, you should have an idea of how much your overall design will cost.
+It is critical to understand the true cost of your pool.

-When you are building an inground swimming pool, there is a lot of dirt that comes out of the ground.
-You may want to have it spread out across your land or used in landscaping but in many cases, there is too much dirt.
-This means that the dirt needs to be hauled away.
-Dirt hauling can be pretty expensive so make sure to ask if this will be a service that you need.
+There is a lot of dirt that comes out of the ground when you are building an inground swimming pool.
+You may want to spread it across your property or use it in landscaping, but in many cases, there is simply too much dirt.
+This means that the dirt must be removed.
+Dirt hauling can be costly, so make sure to inquire if this is a service you require.

-Having a gorgeous swimming pool in the middle of an unattractive yard is not going to give you the results that you want.
-You want to have a yard that is well laid out and well manicured.
-If you want shrubs and other greenery, your pool costs can get pretty steep.
+Having a beautiful swimming pool in the middle of an unappealing yard will not yield the desired results.
+You want to have a well-planned and well-manicured yard.
+If you want shrubs and other greenery around your pool, the costs can quickly add up.

-Understand pool costs that could be hidden will help you keep from getting an unwanted surprise when you find out how much money it is going to cost to finish your project.
-Knowing what you need to do and how much money you need to put out is going to give you peace of mind.
+Understanding pool costs that may be hidden will help you avoid an unpleasant surprise when you find out how much money it will take to complete your project.
+Knowing what you need to do and how much money you need to invest will provide you with peace of mind.